raix/vscode-perl-debug/DEBUGGING.md

 #### Running tests in watch mode

-If you are developing and want the tests running while editing the source in `src/` then fire up two terminals and run:
+If you are developing and want the tests running while editing the source in `src/` then run:

-1. `yarn watch`
-2. `yarn test:w`
+1. `yarn test:w`

-And live tests are up
+And live build and tests are up

 #### Pull requests aka PR